If you want to earn some extra cash online, doing online micro-tasks might be a good option for you.

 First of all, you have to verify your home address before you can get your money.
 The first time you request a payout, a PIN number will be mailed to your home address.

 It will happen automatically when you request the first payout.
 It will take up to 4 weeks for you to get this PIN number.
 You then need to enter the PIN number and then you can get your money.

 I have not myself verified how well this works because I honestly think that is too much hassle.
 There are so many fast paying survey sites for example, where you can get paid more or less immediately.

 I can therefore not be bothered to have to go through a long verification process like this.
 Payouts on platforms like this should, in my opinion, be made easy.

-Phone verification or email verification is fine, but having to verify through regular mail for an international site it a lot of hassle in my opinion.
+Phone verification or email verification is fine as there, of course, needs to be a way for them to make sure their members are legit, but having to verify through regular mail for an international site it a lot of hassle in my opinion.

 Anyways, if you decide to do this, you need to know what kind of payment methods Microworkers then offers.

 The minimum payout threshold is $9.
 For Payoneer, it is, however, $20.